jbfavre/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-session-api.en.rst

 .. macro:: TS_SSL_SESSION_HOOK

-This hook is invoked when a change has been made to the ATS session cache or a session has been accessed from ATS via openssl.
+This hook is invoked when a change has been made to the ATS session cache or a session has been accessed from ATS via OpenSSL.
 These hooks are only activated if the ATS implementation of the session cache is in use.
 This means :ts:cv:`proxy.config.ssl.session_cache` has been set to 2.

 The hook callback has the following signature